apekshadhage/Documentation_FORAWS/README.md

                 confluent-hub install infoviewsystems/kafka-connect-as400:1.1.1

       2. Extract the content into the desired location (Preferred: /confluent/share/java or /confluent/share/confluent-hub-component)
+          Generally it will install /confluent/share/confluent-hub-component location so no need to extract it manually.

       3. Start confluent control center using command “confluent local services start”